Kentico/xperience-by-kentico-training-lab/Contributing-Setup.md

 1. Once ready, create a PR on GitHub.
 The PR will need to have all comments resolved before it will be merged.

    - The PR should have a helpful description of the scope of changes being contributed.
-   - Include screenshots or video to reflect UX or UI updates
-   - Indicate if new settings need to be applied when the changes are merged - locally or in other environments